To set and get environment variables in Python you can just use the

 Environment variables are useful when you want to avoid hard-coding access credentials or other variables into code.
 For example, you may need to pass in API credentials for an email service provider in order to send email notifications but you wouldn’t want these credentials stored in your code repository.
 Or perhaps you need your code to function slightly differently between your development, staging and production environments.
 In this case you could pass in an environment variable to tell your application what environment it’s running in.
 These are typical use cases for environment variables.

 Most cloud service providers will have a CLI or web interface that lets you configure the environment variables for your staging or production environments.
-For guidance in these cases you can just refer to their documentation.
+For guidance in these cases you ‘ll need to refer to their documentation on how to set environment variables when using their service.